By David Cruickshank, Deloitte Global Chairman

 Tone at the top and leadership from men is needed.

 This is fundamental because nothing will change without Board and CEO support, both of which tend to be dominated by men.
-I have seen many clients over the years, both in the private and public sector, change the dynamics dramatically because a male CEO or chairman takes the lead and shows the organization why gender diversity is important.
+I have seen many clients over the years, both in the private and public sector, change the dynamics dramatically because a male CEO or chairman takes the lead and shows the organisation why gender diversity is important.
 In many parts of the Deloitte network, it’s a requirement that succession lists have a number of talented women on them who are eligible for a promotion into a leadership role.
 Some of our CEOs are setting targets themselves and inviting their Boards to hold them accountable.
-Board chairmen can set the tone, as well, by the representation on their Boards, which not only improves decision-making internally, but also provides role models and examples for the organization to follow more widely.
+Board chairmen can set the tone, as well, by the representation on their Boards, which not only improves decision-making internally, but also provides role models and examples for the organisation to follow more widely.

 The Deloitte Global Board has made important strides over the last several years.
 It is made up of roughly 25 percent women.
-We also have women CEOs leading our member firms in the US, Australia, and Norway, many more who are serving on boards in their home countries.
-However, we know more must be done to increase these numbers throughout our global network, and we need to pick up the pace in the process.
+We also have women CEOs leading our member firms in the US, Australia and Norway, many more who are serving on boards in their home countries.
+However, we know more must be done to increase these numbers throughout our global network and we need to pick up the pace in the process.

-Digitization in technology is rapidly impacting the availability of jobs and the skills they require.
+Digitisation in technology is rapidly impacting the availability of jobs and the skills they require.
 In my own country, the UK, much of the labor market growth in the last 20 years can be attributed to improvements in female participation.
 However, technology is disrupting this trend.
-Businesses, educators, and governments must work together to ensure we are adapting our workforce to the skills suited for the jobs of tomorrow.
+Businesses, educators and governments must work together to ensure we are adapting our workforce to the skills suited for the jobs of tomorrow.

-I’m proud to say that Deloitte and other organizations in the private sector are proactively working to expand leadership opportunities for women.
+I’m proud to say that Deloitte and other organisations in the private sector are proactively working to expand leadership opportunities for women.
 International Women’s Day is a reminder that we must strengthen our efforts to support the elevation of more talented women to the boardroom and leadership positions if we are truly going to live our purpose and make an impact that matters to clients, Deloitte professionals and the communities we live in and serve.